chrisEsk/chrisesk.github.io/docs/src/jobs.md

   <img width="280" src="/logo_miguitas.png" alt="">
 </a>

-An implementation of a PWA e-commerce framework I developed using Parse, Node.js, Angular, Typescript, Ionic, Handlebars (for email templates), and Trello API.
+An implementation of a PWA e-commerce framework I developed using Parse, Node.js, Angular, Typescript, Ionic, Handlebars, and Trello API.
-I also did some Dev Ops work by creating and automating the process of order management for the business.
+I also did some DevOps work by creating and automating the process of orders management for the business.

 ### ‣ Tech Lead and Fullstack Developer, [El Artesano App](http://www.elartesanoapp.com/), Independent Startup